 [#1, 1476]Enhanced Broadcast Service (EBCS) enables efficient local distribution of information.
 EBCS provides enhanced transmission and reception of broadcast data in an infrastructure BSS, both where there is an association between the transmitter and the receiver(s) and in cases where there is no association between transmitter(s) and receiver(s).
-Further, EBCS APs can provide forwarding service in which the EBCS AP forwards the contents carried in an EBCS UL (uplink) frame to a remote destination specified in the frame.
-The EBCS UL frame is broadcasted by an EBCS non-AP STA without solicitation from the EBCS AP.
-The forwarding EBCS AP embeds metadata, if supported by the AP, when requested by the transmitting STA.
+Further, EBCS provides a service in which an EBCS AP can relay the contents of the higher layer payload, received from a EBCS non-AP STA, to a destination specified by the STA.
+The relaying EBCS AP can append additional information if requested by the STA and supported by the AP.